bsl546/energym/README.md

 ### Docker version

 For users willing to use containers, a dockerfile, called `Dockerfile`, is made available.
-It creates an Ubuntu 20.04 container, with EnergyPlus and Python 3.8.
+It creates an Ubuntu 20.04 container, with EnergyPlus 9.4 and Python 3.8.
 This docker file is not made to compile .idf or .mo files  and works with the precompiled FMU's.
-For this latter particular task, two other dockers are proposed; see "Participating" below.
-Instructions to use the containers and install docker on windows are given in the docs.
+For this latter particular task, another dockerfile is provided, that downloads a pre-built docker iage on dockerhub.

 ## Available environments